karthik-pro-engr/stack-dsa/problems/patterns/monotonic/previous-greater-element.md

 - If the stack top is **bigger**, then **he is my answer**.

 After checking, I put myself into the stack, because I might be useful for someone on my right.

+### Right To Left
+ #### 👉 Rule:
+When I look at a number, I ask:

+- “Who is standing on my right that can help me?”

+- If the current element is **greater** than the number on top of the stack, it means the top of the stack has found its previous greater element — so I update the output at that index with the current value and remove it from the stack, because it won’t help anyone else.

+After checking, I put myself into the stack, because I might be useful for someone on my left (who will come later in the right-to-left scan).

 ### Time Complexity